Retire to something, not from something

 "Most people spend more time preparing for a two-week holiday than they do for their retirement."

-• We identify your retirement expectations, and preparation (if any), and compare these to what it takes to retire successfully.
+• I identify your retirement expectations, and preparation (if any), and compare these to what it takes to retire successfully.

-• We confirm your strengths and focus areas, and help you realise your own retirement goals and steps to reach them.
+• I confirm your strengths and focus areas, and help you realise your own retirement goals and steps to reach them.

-• Our first consultation with you is obligation free, and cost free if you decide not to proceed.
+• My first consultation with you is obligation free, and cost free if you decide not to proceed.

 René Vernon

-• René is a life coach (as well) and a former Director of Human Resources.
+• I'm a life coach (as well) and a former Director of Human Resources.

-• He has recovered and benefited from post-retirement clinical depression.
+• I've recovered and benefited from post-retirement clinical depression.

 • Here's my story.

-• Based in Canberra, we can provide face-to-face coaching at a location that suits you, including Batemans Bay, Goulburn, Moss Vale, Queanbeyan, and Yass.
+• Based in Canberra, I can provide face-to-face coaching at a location that suits you, including Batemans Bay, Goulburn, Moss Vale, Queanbeyan, and Yass.

-• We can also provide coaching via Zoom, phone, or email; or to small groups.
+• I can also provide coaching via Zoom (including to overseas clients), phone, or email; or to small groups.

 A delighted grandma, hot air balloons, the future as the next exit, and a child with a telescope.